How To Find Out Which Collection Agency You Owe

 If you continue to miss payments on a debt, it becomes delinquent.
 The creditor will likely make many attempts to collect the debt from you.
 If it continues to go unpaid, you can go into default.
 This means you have failed to make your payments as agreed upon in the contract.

 At this point, the creditor might decide to send your account to collections.
 Many creditors have their own internal collections departments.
 Or they may sell your debt to a third-party debt buyer who will then collect on the delinquent debt themselves or outsource it to a collection agency.
-Either way, the goal is for the debt collector to recover as much of the debt as possible, either through payment or by negotiating a settlement.
+Either way, the goal is for the debt collector to recover as much of the debt as possible.

 It’s important to note that a debt in collections can have a negative impact on your credit score.
 The collections agency or law firm collecting the debt may also take legal action if the debt remains unpaid.
 If you are facing a debt in collections, it’s important to understand your rights and options and take steps to resolve the debt as soon as possible.

-How to Find Out Which Collection Agency You Owe
+How to Find Out What Debt Collectors You Owe

 Figuring out who you actually owe can be confusing, especially if your debt has been sold off to an agency.
 So if you need to find out which collection agency you owe, try the following steps.